WOWProjectsco/wp-our-partners/readme.txt

 1. The organization partner management screen within the WordPress admin.

-2. The organization partners displayed on the front-end with a little CSS.
+2. The organization partners options on the settings menu.

-3. Single organization partner displayed on the front-end with a little CSS.
+3. The organization partners posted.

 == Changelog ==